emoodyv/BaseballWARvContracts/README.md

 ![](https://github.com/Shap3shifter/BaseballWARvContracts/blob/josef-scaffolding/Images%20for%20Google%20Slides%20Scaffolding/4.png)
 The rest of the slides is a scaffolding of the rest of the tableau worksheets displayed on website (each clickable to scroll to).

+### How will Page Interact/Behave?

+1. Adjusted WAR and Salary
+	* Our x-axis represents player salary, our y-axis represents players Adjusted WAR.
+	* Data points in this graph can be clicked and when clicked, will display:
+		* Adjusted WAR
+		* Player Name
+		* Player Salary
+		* Year
+	* Filters that can the user can utilize to narrow down displayed datapoint
+		*  A year data check box filter
+		*  A name search bar
+		*  A slide bar filter to narrow down displayed data points by WAR score.
+		*  A slide bar filter to narrow down displayed data points by salary.

+2. Salary in Relation to Age * Our x-axis represents player age, our y-axis represents player salary.
+	* Data points in this graph can be clicked and when clicked, will display:
+		* Age
+		* Player Name
+		* Player Salary
+		* Year
+	*  Filters that can the user can utilize to narrow down displayed datapoint
+		*  Year data check box filter
+		*  A name search bar
+		*  A slide bar filter to narrow down displayed data points by WAR score.
+		*  A slide bar filter  to narrow down displayed data points by age.

+3. Team payroll throughout the years
+    * Our x-axis represents year, our y-axis represents team payroll.
+	* Data points in this graph can be clicked and when clicked, will display:
+		* Team
+		* Team Payroll
+		* Year
+	*  Filters that can the user can utilize to narrow down displayed datapoint
+		*  A Y ear data check box filter
+		* A Team ID data check box filter
+		* A slide bar filter of team payroll
+4. Percent of Season played in relation to Adj.
+WAR
+	* Our x-axis represents Percent of Season Played, our y-axis represents player adjusted WAR.
+	* Data points in this graph can be clicked and when clicked, will display:
+		* % of Season Played
+		* Adj.
+WAR
+		* Player Name
+		* Year
+	*  Filters that can the user can utilize to narrow down displayed datapoint
+		*  A Year data check box filter
+		* A slide bar filter of Adj.
+WAR
+		* A slide bar filter of % of season played
+		* A name search bar

+### Describe tools used in final dashboard/How page will interact/behave

+We are so far using Tableau to create our worksheets that we want to display in a website format through an Index.html file.

+We will either have a single webpage that has our individual worksheets spaced out throughout the length of the webpage, with hyperlinks that auto-scroll you down to that section of the page OR a webpage with hyperlinks that take a user to a sub-page with a specific worksheet.

+### How will users interact with the page?

+Users will be able to access the website and it’s data worksheets created in Tableau, and interact with the worksheets by being able to filter specific criteria based on which worksheet they are on.

+### side notes

 Obviously proper descriptions of what each worksheet represents, and how to interact with them should be included in each section.

 Please give some feedback (things that may be missing/need to be included, themes, etc).
 Ed and I are down to take point for getting this all up and running.